ULL-ESIT-DSI-1617/async-examples/README.md

 So we won't be able to use simple iterations like those we worked with in part 1.

-A straightforward solution ,to our ignorance of how many times we're gonna need to call the function, is **recursion**.
+A straightforward solution, to our ignorance of how many times we're gonna need to call the function, is **recursion**.

 We can make our function recursive, so that it would call itself again if the response indicated a dependency, or return if no dependency is indicated.